syedyasirkamal/agileproject/README.md

 ### Test First
 > Our team is building our product test-first.
 Evidence of at least 10 micro-scale unit tests in the test suite and they all pass.
 INSERT EVIDENCE, EITHER SCREENSHOTS OF PASSES OF ALL 10 OR A REFERENCE TO THE SOURCE CODE REPOSITORY

+### Sprint Review
+> Our team conducted a Sprint Review.
+INSERT EVIDENCE?

+###

+### Sprint Review - Stakeholder
+> One stakeholder attended the Sprint Review.
+Based on feedback from the stakeholder, we adjusted the Product Backlog.
+INSERT EVIDENCE THAT STAKEHOLDER WAS THERE, SCRENSHOT FROM ZOOM CALL